 The Company has entered into formal employment contracts with each of its NEOs.
 Ms. Reko entered into an employment contract with the Company in 2012.
-The amount of base salary in the agreement was originally set at \$200,000 per annum but is currently \$231,750 per annum.
-In 2017, the calculation of Ms. Reko's bonus was changed to one that was based on the achievement of targets for four financial metrics with the total amount owing capped at 25% of base salary.
+In 2017, the calculation of Ms. Reko's bonus was changed to one that was based on the achievement of certain financial and strategic targets with the total amount owing capped at 25% of current salary.